MezoFoundation/constitution/README.md

 ### Education sector
 All citizens are by default in the Education sector.

 In order for a citizen to move to a sector they must be certified by the education special-sector with that sector.
+[This is toggleable]

 The requirement for certification to enter a sector can be enabled or disabled.
 The default setting is enabled.